310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 Shinkai-dono, pleaaase\~!
 Do not splash around like a little child!
 Get out of there already\~!
 {% endbubble %}

+{% img /img/es/eventstory/sweethalloween/disharmony2_2.jpg %}

 {% bubble Madara %}
 Hahaha!
-So peaceful!
+How peaceful!
 You’re getting along with a junior — I didn’t expect that!
 How fortunate of you, Kanata-san~♪
 {% endbubble %}

 {% bubble Kanata %}